Skip to main content

 • Contain a brief explanation of why the proposed budget modification was not planned originally; and

-• Why other budgeted funds are now available for this purpose and the intended use of the funds.
+• Why are other budgeted funds now available for this purpose, and what is the intended use of the funds?

 A Budget Modification request may be submitted to realign the funds within specific budget categories.
 This type of modification may require agency approval.